aclao89/NYC_Race-SAT/README.md

 White and Asian students have a significant positive correlations with SAT scores, whereas  Black and Hispanic students have negative correlations with Hispanics being at a slightly higher disadvantage.
 This trends in the NYC dataset are in agreement with the achievement gaps among groups of students in the same time period (2011).  https://nces.ed.gov/nationsreportcard/studies/gaps/

-### Hispanic Students vs SAT Score by School
+### Hispanic Students vs SAT scores by school

 ![hispanic_sat](https://github.com/aclao89/NYC_Race-SAT/blob/master/Images/hispanic_sat.PNG)

-1. Schools with low average SAT scores and high percentages of hispanic students are often named "International".
+1. Schools with low average SAT scores and high percentages of Hispanic students are often named "International".
 These schools specialize on students with limited English skills thus these schools tend to score below average because the SAT tests both reading and writing.

-2. Schools with high average SAT scores and low percentages of hispanics are highly selective ('technical') public schools with prestigious reputations.
+2. Schools with high average SAT scores and low percentages of Hispanics are highly selective ('technical') public schools with prestigious reputations.
 Here's a list of schools from each borough with avg SAT > 1800:
             Manhattan - Stuyvesant High School, Bard High School Early College Bronx - Bronx High School and High School of American Studies at Lehman College Brooklyn - Brooklyn Technical School